 While it’s not uncommon to experience some mild seasickness on a cruise, if you experience any of the above symptoms, you may be suffering from food poisoning or have contracted a gastric illness pathogen.

-In this case, you should report your illness to a member of the crew immediately and request to see the ship's doctor.
-They may be able to provide a diagnosis to you there and then, and in doing so, provide you with the correct treatment, potentially prescribing you with effective medication.
+- If you think this is the case, the first thing you should do is report your illness to a member of the crew and ask to see the ship's doctor.
+The doctor may diagnose you there and then and give you the correct treatment by prescribing effective medication.

-Gastric illnesses are usually diagnosed through a stool sample test, however.
-So if you don't get a diagnosis from the cruise ship doctor, it's important to get a stool sample from your GP upon returning to the UK.
-This will provide you with an indication of the pathogen you contracted.
+- But if it’s a gastric illness, this is usually diagnosed through a stool sample test.
+If you don't get a diagnosis from the cruise ship doctor, it's important to get a stool sample to your GP as soon as you get back to the UK.
+Once tested this should give an indication of the pathogen you contracted.

-As well as aiding your treatment, getting a diagnosis can act as evidence that may be useful if you plan to make a holiday sickness claim.
+- As well as making sure you get the right treatment, a diagnosis is evidence that can be beneficial when you make a holiday sickness claim.

 The Athens Convention applies to any vessel making a journey that is considered an "international carriage by sea", meaning that it must meet one of the following criteria: